 Besides craft brewers, the Santa Cruz area boasts high-end taprooms serving the best craft beer from California and elsewhere.
 Beer 30, a local taproom and retail beer seller, put out this very special t-shirt somewhere in 2017.
 (I date t-shirts by their collar tags).

 Beer and politics: they go together.
-Back in 2009 group of home brewers down Marina way lifted an Obama slogan and an image, put a beer in Obama’s hand, and slapped it on the tee for a home brewers conclave.
+Back in 2009 group of home brewers down Marina way lifted an Obama slogan and an image, photoshopped a mighty glass of lager into Obama’s hand, and slapped it on the tee for a home brewers conclave.
 If there was hope for America, there was hope for good beer!
 Those times seem almost innocent from eleven years on.